+- A. Strict Protocol Requirements: Generally

+- Individual Safety

-- Continue Healthy Church Teams. - Those who are sick must stay home. - Strict physical distancing 6 feet or more at all times. - No choirs. - Singing allowed in cars.
-See Attachment G for outdoor congregational singing requirements. - Up to 4 singers wearing masks are allowed (outdoors only) with proper social distancing at least 6 feet from each other (more is ideal) and 25 feet from the congregation.
+- Continue Healthy Church Teams.

+- Those who are sick must stay home.

+- Strict physical distancing 6 feet or more at all times. - No choirs. - Singing allowed in cars.
+See Attachment G for outdoor congregational singing requirements. - Up to 4 singers to lead congregational singing are allowed with masks and proper social distancing at least 6 feet from each other (more is ideal) and 25 feet from the congregation.
 Persons in household groups may stand closer to each other (but not to congregation).
-Rehearsals must be under same conditions. - Digital bulletin or bulletin handed out by gloved greeter. - No childcare in Stage 2 during Drive-In worship service. - No nursery in Stage 2. - No coffee or fellowship time in Stage 2. - No handshakes or hugging in Stage 2. - Offering may be drop-off or taken up by ushers passing the offering plate.
-Ushers must wear gloves and attendees must maintain social distance while passing the plate using arms fully outstretched.
+Rehearsals must be under same conditions. - Digital bulletin or bulletin handed out by greeter. - No childcare in Stage 2 during Drive-In worship service. - No nursery in Stage 2. - No coffee or fellowship time in Stage 2. - No handshakes or hugging in Stage 2. - Offering may be drop-off or taken up by ushers passing the offering plate.
+Attendees must maintain social distance while passing the plate using arms fully outstretched.
 Offering receptacles on poles are encouraged.
 If current alternatives are working, we encourage continuance. - Communion (pre-packaged) in Stage 2.
 Requirements in Attachment F. - Participants must not leave vehicles to socialize with anyone. - Continue livestream and other options for most vulnerable. - The requirements for any service in Stages 1, 2, and 3 apply even when there is an off-site (private property) worship service with UMC clergy.